alexanderandrae/epl-shot-quality-analysis/README.md

 ## Project Status

-Football-Data match data has been imported, cleaned, and reshaped into a team-level match table.
+Football-Data match data has been imported, cleaned, reshaped, and aggregated into a season-level team summary table.

 Current stage:
 - raw match data uploaded